-Last Christmas I got this message from Mandy, one of my favorite Boy Moms:
+Several years ago I got this message from Mandy, one of my favorite boy moms:

 Well, here’s your sympathy, Mandy.
 Glad to oblige.

-I have to admit it’s hard to sympathize these days, when almost all of my memories of a four-boy-house-Christmas are sweeter than a Leo’s peppermint stick; the kind in the blue tin that my grandmother kept on her coffee table from early November until late January.
+It’s hard to sympathize these days, when almost all of my memories of our four-boy-house-Christmas are sweeter than a Leo’s peppermint stick, the kind in the blue tin that my grandmother kept on her coffee table from early November until late January.
 That’s what the years have done, made me a sentimental amnesiac.

 But I also feel that lightly singed sensation of having survived something.
-So I thought it might be worth sharing some practical advice on how to make (it through) Christmas in a boy house:
+So I thought it might be worth sharing some practical advice on how to enjoy Christmas with boys…

 1. Make it destructive and loud.

 Chopping down a tree or using the normally off-limits handsaw to trim branches can mean the world to a boy.
-The twelve days of Christmas include leaping and piping and drumming along with the dancing and milking, after all.
+The Twelve Days of Christmas include leaping and piping and drumming along with the dancing and milking, after all.
 Oh, and let them light some stuff on fire while you’re at it.
+This boy mom did.